Michael S. Schechter, MD, MPH

 Impact of treatment variation on outcome in childhood chronic disease

 Use of disease registries for risk factor analysis

 Comparative effectiveness and comparative economic analysis in cystic fibrosis

-Dr. Schechter is professor and chief of the Division of Pulmonary Medicine in the Department of Pediatrics and co-director of the VCU cystic fibrosis center.
-As a pulmonologist, he has a special clinical interest in cystic fibrosis and other causes of childhood bronchiectasis.
-He also has extensive experience in bronchoscopy and in the care of children with asthma, airway obstruction, and respiratory complications of systemic diseases such as sickle cell disease and neuromuscular disorders.
+Dr. Schechter is professor and chief of the Division of Pulmonary Medicine in the Department of Pediatrics, director of the VCU Cystic Fibrosis Center and director of the UCAN (yoU CAN Control Asthma Now) community asthma program.
+As a pulmonologist, he has a special clinical interest in cystic fibrosis and other causes of childhood bronchiectasis and in the treatment of asthma.
+He also has extensive experience in bronchoscopy and in the care of children with respiratory complications of systemic diseases such as sickle cell disease and neuromuscular disorders.

 He has previously been on the faculty of Wake Forest University, Brown University, and Emory University.
-He has served on numerous committees of the Cystic Fibrosis Foundation, American Thoracic Society, and American Academy of Pediatrics, and is immediate past chair of the AAP Section of Pediatric Pulmonology.
+He has served on numerous committees of the Cystic Fibrosis Foundation, American Thoracic Society, and American Academy of Pediatrics, and is immediate past chair of the AAP Section of Pediatric Pulmonology and Sleep.